jsimonrichard/ProseMark/apps/vscode-extension/README.md

 ## How to Use

-1. Install the ProseMark extension from the Visual Studio Code Marketplace.
-2. Open any file with a `.md` extension.
+1. Open any file with a `.md` extension.
-3. ProseMark will automatically open as the editor for that file.
+2. ProseMark will automatically open as the editor for that file.

 ## Extension Settings